 Territory management means taking geographical areas and assigning them to delivery drivers or to specific depots in order to break up delivery workloads.
 It makes far more sense for any delivery team with more than a handful of vehicles to begin to use territories to break up workloads.
 The alternative is to put all of your drivers and stops into one big pile and assign work based on what your routing algorithm says.
 This can be a poor experience for everybody as drivers might be asked to deliver to places far from their home and drivers will not become familiar with a subset area of the wider delivery catchment.

 In practice, what territory management involves is a zone to be drawn on a map and that zone to be assigned either to a driver, a vehicle, or perhaps to a depot.
 Once this is done it means that all deliveries within this zone are now going to be managed by one person or team.
 In this way they can build up specific knowledge about the zone and get better and more efficient at working there.
 The common sense approach with territory management is to assign a territory to an individual based on their home address or warehouse location so they can minimise their commute to and from work thereby cutting out unnecessary hours behind the wheel and fuel costs.
+This also contributes to being an eco-friendly delivery service.

 If you have ever wandered into a dispatch coordinators office you will probably have seen a map with zones drawn on it but the more modern version of this situation is territory management software systems.
 The same principle applies but now zones are drawn on an online map with a polygonal lasso tool.
-The beauty of software territory management is that zone can be adjusted easily based on the feedback from routes and drivers.
+The beauty of software territory management is that zones can be adjusted easily based on the feedback from routes and drivers.
 Perhaps a driver wants a zone adjusted so he doesn’t have to cross an interstate to visit just one stop.
 Maybe that one stop would be better serviced by his colleague in the adjoining zone?
 Or, perhaps the driver in zone #1 is having to work longer hours than his colleagues as it is just a very busy area.
 Now we might want to decrease the size of that zone and hand parts of it to others so everyone is working the same number of hours?
 Territories are a very powerful way of analyzing work and making it function better for drivers and for customers.

 SmartRoutes, in working with a major grocery delivery operation [no contact delivery], uncovered numerous outlier customers for a specific grocery store that were not within any of the normal zones of delivery.
 These customers were being serviced by the delivery team but at a significant extra cost in terms of time on the road because of the distance they were from most other customers.
 These outliers had not been spotted previously as a territory management lens or overlay had not been applied to the delivery team.
 What became clear very quickly was that these customers would be better serviced by a different grocery store in an adjoining district.
 This required a change to their online ordering system to ensure a better service for those customers and a more efficient operation that didn’t waste fuel driving long distances to lost-making customers.
 Operational insights were uncovered by the application of territory management principles in this case.